kevinding0218/InterviewDocuments/Q and A/Interview - Javascript.md

 - [What happens when type url in browser and enter](#what-happens-when-type-url-in-browser-and-enter)

 ## Difference between call apply and bind
-- At a very high level, call and apply execute a function immediately.
-Bind returns a new function.
+- At a very high level, **call and apply execute a function immediately.
+Bind returns a new function**.
 - Call and apply are very similar in that they allow you to invoke a function.
-	- call takes arguments one by one
+	- **CALL takes arguments one by one**
-	- apply takes in arguments as an array.
+	- **APPLY takes in arguments as an array**.
 Remember A for apply, A for array.
 	- For example
 	```javascript
 	var john = {